tuura/fantasi/doc/README.md

   Fig. 4.
 Nios II Application and BSP from Template.
 </p>

-*Note:* the file 'fantasi-niosII.sopcinfo' provided in this repository works specifically with the FPGA (Stratix IV EP4SGX230KF40C2).
+*Note:* the file 'niosII.sopcinfo' provided in this repository in `dependencies/niosII/` works specifically with the FPGA (Stratix IV EP4SGX230KF40C2).
 If you want to use a different board, you will have to generate the Nios II processor by following this tutorial: [Generate your own Nios II processor](https://github.com/allegroCoder/fantasi/tree/documentation/doc#generate-your-own-nios-ii-processor).

-* **2.** Now that you created the projects, you have to insert the file `fantasi-API.c`, provided inside the repository, inside the 'FANTASI' (non 'FANTASI_BSP') project.
+* **2.** Now that you created the projects, you have to insert the file `nios-API.c`, provided inside the repository, inside the 'FANTASI' (non 'FANTASI_BSP') project.
 This file contains the API for accessing the HW accelerator, and it is ready to be compiled, built and downloaded into the Nios II processor for its execution.